arteys/WellSucker/README.md

 I didn't use any chemical separators because I didn't want to add their remnants to the biological medium.

 ## Step 1 and 2
+Two-component silicone is mixed according to the manufacturer's instructions and poured into the wells.
+If the silicone is viscous, then the molds may have to be evacuated.
+I used a fairly fluid one, so there were no problems with bubbles.
+However, if bubbles form in the finished inserts, they will spoil everything, in which case the molds with silicone must be evacuated.
+A certain amount of silicone may leave the wells - the most important thing is that their bottom is evenly covered, silicone can always be added after vacuuming.

 ![Step 1 and 2](https://github.com/arteys/WellSucker/blob/main/Images/Fig%201.png?raw=true)

 ## Step 3
+But the next part requires some skill.
+With a wooden spatula (or any flat tool that you don’t mind throwing away later), you need to remove excess silicone, which will definitely be.
+The easiest way is to place the tool at an angle to the mold and, as it were, cut off all excess silicone.
+Ideally, the wells should be filled exactly to the edge, but no more.
+You can try to remove the excess with a cloth, but this is not very convenient.

 ![Step 3](https://github.com/arteys/WellSucker/blob/main/Images/Fig%202.png?raw=true)

+After the silicone has hardened, the inserts can be removed with tweezers.
+Normally, they are removed quite easily, but if they stick so that they are torn to pieces, this silicone is probably not suitable.

 ## Inserts in cells of cultural plate

 ![Inserts in plate](https://github.com/arteys/WellSucker/blob/main/Images/Fig%203.jpg?raw=true)